ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S14/vik_solution_slides.md

 ## What we need from the transfer price:

-Vik-Giger must centralize the decision, or choose a transfer price at which (1) the US division agrees to produce, (2) the Brazilian division is willing to transport and market the machine, and (3) the Swiss division prefers not to transport and market the machine.
+Vik-Giger must __centralize the decision__, or __choose a transfer price__ at which:

+1. the US division agrees to produce,
+2. the Brazilian division is willing to transport and market the machine, and
+3. the Swiss division prefers not to transport and market the machine.

 ## We can use a negotiation to solve this problem: